 Targa’s Logistics and Marketing segment includes all the activities necessary to convert mixed NGLs into NGL products.

 Targa Resources has completed the acquisition of gas gathering and processing and crude gathering assets from Outrigger in the Midland and Delaware Basins.

 Plains All American Pipeline (PAA), the fourth-largest master limited partnership by market cap, has taken a heroic beatdown from crude volatility.

 According to Baker Hughes recent rigs report, the rig count in the Permian grew to 370 at the end of June 2017, compared with 319 by the end of May.

-The Alerian MLP Index (^AMZ) is currently trading at a yield spread of 4.9% to the ten-year Treasury rate, which is higher than the five-year average of 4.4%.
+Alerian MLP Index (AMZ) was trading at a yield spread of 4.82% to the ten-year Treasury rate by the end of June—higher than the five-year average of 4.37%.

-MLPs continue to be investors’ top income investment option due to their strong yields.
+Master limited partnerships continue to be a top investment option for income investors after June 2017 due to their stronger yields.